 If the client aims to apply Potentially Emerging (PE) Status to promote development goals, such intention must be stated in the tender advert and tender data.
 Detailed guidelines on how to apply the PE status in procurement are provided in the cidb Practice Note 32: Application of the Potentially Emerging (PE) Status

 Clients may only verify the validity of a contractor's registration from the list of active contractors on this website: www.cidb.org.za.
 A client may not award a contract to a contractor that is suspended from the Register of Contractors.
 The cidb website also provides the history of individual contractors' transgressions of the procurement Code of Conduct.

-Clients must use the cidb Joint Venture Calculator to determine the combination grade of joint ventures.
+Clients must use the cidb Joint Venture Calculator to determine the grading contractors qualify for in a joint venture.

 cidb Guidelines on Application of the RoC: